bpalomino5/RealTech-Inc/README.md

  Tasks for 2/1:

- - Brandon: database connections to back-end
+ - Brandon: Database connections to back-end
  - Chris: Create Recipe and user functions with ReactJS
  - Kenneth: Help Dongri and populate database
  - Dongri: Database connections